johnowhitaker/teensy_adc_tips/README.md

 # Folder Structure:

 Arduino sketches:
 - adc_benchmark: Send different commands to the teensy to compare the speed of different sampling approaches.
+Rough results: https://docs.google.com/document/d/14sHQzjeYTCIOY_aDPPR9artdvDI2lmnHlxyexy9dpYM/edit?usp=sharing
 - adc_minimal_block_convert: A trimmed down version of https://github.com/uutzinger/TeensyDMA_ADC_server.
 Send one command ('c') to initiate a conversion (sampled the ADC a specified sample rate until the buffer is full), send another command ('p') to print the buffer over serial.
 Makes it easy to add your own commands, and is a god starting point for single channel sampling.

-Docs:
-- Reading Serial Data
-- Benchmark Results

 Jupyter Notebooks:
 - Benchmark: Communicates with the benchmarking sketch over serial, demonstrating how to set up serial communication in Python (can be adapted for other languages).